guidesmiths/qsftp/README.md

 ```

 ### messageToPath
 Extracts a path (for the sftp upload) by passing the template variables through a [hogan.js](https://www.npmjs.com/package/hogan.js) template.
-The rendered value is stored in message.qsftp.path
+The rendered value is stored in flowScope.qsftp.path
 ```json
 {
     "messageToPath": {